 Research Areas

-The Research Department pursues primary and secondary research that relates to myriad aspects of 2SLGBTQI lives across the life course, from youth to older adults.
+The Research Department pursues primary and secondary research that relates to myriad aspects of 2SLGBTQI lives across the life course.
 The focus of our research activities is diverse and includes such topics as school inclusion and inclusive education, employment and workplace inclusion, gender-based violence, aging issues, health and wellbeing, healthcare access and equity, and intersex rights and issues.

 Brittany Jakubiec, PhD